tgvoskuilen/dropletFoam/utilities/chemistrySets/README.md

 | 80      | 512       | 1            |

 This is the original ARL mechanism, but without the 'NAMMH' reaction.
-Note, this requires you to have implemented the T&H reaction type and requires CH2(S), which can sometimes cause problems because of the parentheses in its name.
+Note, this requires you to have implemented the T&H reaction type (see below for instructions to implement it).

 ## GasChem2